Before we begin

 Jewish tradition does not hide that the text was edited.
 It records it.

-The Tiqqune Soferim (תיקוני סופרים) – literally "corrections of the scribes" – is a rabbinic tradition identifying at least eighteen passages in the Hebrew Bible where scribes deliberately altered the wording.
-The tradition appears in the Mekhilta, the Tanhuma, the Midrash Rabbah, and the Masorah itself – the system of notes that Jewish scribes used to preserve the text.
+The Tiqqune Soferim (tee-koo-NAY so-fair-EEM) – literally "corrections of the scribes" – is a rabbinic tradition identifying at least eighteen passages in the Hebrew Bible where scribes deliberately altered the wording.
+The tradition appears in the Mekhilta (meh-KHEEL-tah), the Tanhuma (tan-KHOO-mah), the Midrash Rabbah (mid-RAHSH rah-BAH), and the Masorah (mah-so-RAH) itself – the system of notes that Jewish scribes used to preserve the text.

-The corrections were made to protect Yhwh's honour – to remove language that sounded disrespectful, blasphemous, or theologically awkward.
+The corrections were made to protect Yhwh's honor – to remove language that sounded disrespectful, blasphemous, or theologically awkward.
 Here are documented examples:

 These are not speculative reconstructions.
 They are changes that Jewish tradition itself documents and explains.
 The scribes did not deny the edits.
 They justified them.